norayr/mappero/README.md

 to build the application, and you can use `qbs -b check` to run the unit tests or `qbs -p coverage` to generate the coverage report.

+### Selecting geotag mode vs normal map

+By default, geotagging is enabled if exiv2 is found.
+To explicitly decide whether Mappero Geotagger should be built, use the `project.geotagger` option, like this:

+    qbs resolve project.geotagger:false